Bliznashki Government

-The Bliznashki Government was the ninetieth cabinet of Bulgaria which took office on 6 August 2014, following the resignation of the previous government.
+The Bliznashki Government was the ninety-third cabinet of Bulgaria which took office on 6 August 2014, following the resignation of the previous government.
 This cabinet was a caretaker government of technocrats designated to serve only until a new government could be elected with a popular mandate.
 The government, led by Prime Minister Georgi Bliznashki, was set up by President Rosen Plevneliev.
 A new government was formed after the early parliamentary elections on 5 October 2014.

 Cabinet

 Medarova appointment and pull out

 On 8 August 2014 the president Rosen Plevneliev appointed the judge Krasimira Medarova, a former chief of the Central Election Committee, as the minister responsible for conducting the upcoming parliamentary elections.
 Two days later, on 10 August 2014, Medarova stepped down due to criticism for her former job as a chief of the Central Election Committee.
 Bliznashki gave up trying to appoint a separate elections minister, and instead announced that he will personally oversee the organisation of the elections.